 - since the time when...first

-- have joined him in...praying
+- · have joined him in...praying

 - to show you everything

 - that he wants you to do

-- and...to make you
+- · and...to make you

-- able to understand everything that God's Spirit {is teaching you - able to understand everything that God's Spirit...is teaching you in every pleasing way (ULT) and pleases him in every way (UST)
+- able to understand everything that God's Spirit {is teaching you - able to understand everything that God's Spirit...is teaching you to walk worthily of the Lord (ULT) We have been praying that you know what God wants} so that you can live in a way that honors the Lord (UST)

 Here, the word walk is a figurative way to refer to behavior in life.
-If this figure of speech would be misunderstood in your language, you could use a comparable metaphor or express the idea nonfiguratively.
+If this figure of speech would be misunderstood in your language, you could use a comparable metaphor or express the idea non-figuratively.
 Alternate translation: "to behave in the way that the Lord expects you to behave" (See: Metaphor)